kamalaRamaswamy/udacity-trivia-app/frontend/README.md

 `GET '/categories/${id}/questions'`

-- Fetches questions for a cateogry specified by id request argument
-- Request Arguments: `id` - integer
-- Returns: An object with questions for the specified category, total questions, and current category string
+- Fetches questions for selected cateogry along with total number of questions and currently selected category

 ```json
 {